intel/sawr/sawr_master/LAUNCH.md

 may work on your installation.
 If you want to, you can try simultaneous launch using:

-    roslaunch sawr init.launch
+    roslaunch sawr_master init.launch

 Note this does not use a script but just ROS tools.

 ## Teleop and Visualization

 Now that the stack is launched, you can "drive" the robot using a teleoperator and visualize the output with rviz.
 Do the following in two separate windows:

+    roslaunch sawr_navigation display.launch
     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-    roslaunch sawr_navigation display.launch
+You can also launch these using scripts:

+    roscd sawr_master
+    ./scripts/viz.sh &
+    ./scripts/teleop.sh

 ## Remote Access